Email Lists… They’re so hot right now.

-2. Send an inspiring, enlightening or entertaining Youtube video
+Email Idea #2: Send an inspiring, enlightening or entertaining YouTube video

-Turns out wasting time on Youtube is good thing.
-Use Ted Talks, tv show clips even the latest cat video to help paint a picture for your subscribers.
+Turns out wasting time on YouTube is a good thing.
+Use Ted Talks, TV show clips, even the latest cat video to help paint a picture for your subscribers.

 Neville Medhora tucks a striking monologue from late night host Craig Ferguson into his autoresponder to showcase the fundamentals of great storytelling.
 To explain writing with emotion Neville shares this clip from the Fresh Prince….

-One of my favorite videos to this one by Ira Glass where he explains the gap (aka the curse of good taste)
+One of my favorite videos is this one by Ira Glass where he explains the gap (aka the curse of good taste)

-Around up your 5 best blog posts on a certain subject create mini-ebook or challenge.
-Slap a catchy title on it like The Ultimate Guide To Raise A Teen With Autism or “Dinners on Us – a 7 Day Dinner Plan for New Vegans.”
-Fill your emails or ebook with the content from your most popular posts.
+Round up your 5 best blog posts on a certain subject, create a mini E-book or challenge.
+Slap a catchy title on it like The Ultimate Guide To Raising A Teen With Autism or “Dinners on Us – a 7 Day Dinner Plan for New Vegans.”
+Fill your emails or E-book with the content from your most popular posts.

 Bang!
 Instant upcycle of old content + more love from your subscribers.

-Make subscribers guess what outfit cost more, what subject line got more opens or which meal has less fat.
+Make subscribers guess which outfit cost more, which subject line got more opens or which meal has less fat.

 Put two pictures in your email.
 Link both to a webpage with the answer.
 For added fun create two pages, one the winners and one for the losers.

 Subscribers want more of YOU in your emails.
-So give them a tour of your office, show them your equipment, talk to them about your morning route.
-I know you’re life might seem boring but in the world of fake Instagram world – real life is a refreshing change of pace.
+So give them a tour of your office, show them your equipment, talk to them about your morning routine.
+I know your life might seem boring but in the world of fake Instagram world – real life is a refreshing change of pace.

-Oh, if you’re creating a course or ebook that’s not quite ready yet, share of picture of your outline on notecards, or a mock up of the cover.
+Oh, if you’re creating a course or E-book that’s not quite ready yet, share a picture of your outline on notecards, or a mock up of the cover.

 Chris Brogan does this every week with his Friday “Shine” messages.
-Picking 4 members of his Facebook Group member to highlight.
+Picking 4 members of his Facebook Group to highlight.
 Each person gets a small blurb.
-Who they are, what they do, who they serve and link back their website or one social media account.
+Who they are, what they do, who they serve and a link back to their website or one social media account.

 The key to writing something worth reading is simple – put your subscribers first.
-Don’t think…”Hmmm…what should I write today think…what do my people need to hear today.
-Then pop open a word doc and let your feelings pour on the page.
+Don’t think… “Hmmm… what should I write today?”
+Think… What do my people need to hear today?”
+Then pop open a word doc and let your feelings pour onto the page.